Black Swan: Profile and Information

 However, should the dry conditions return before the young have been raised, the adult birds would leave the nests and their eggs or swans and return to the wetlands.

-The species has a wide range, with estimates of between 1 and 10 million km2, considering the frequency of the occurrence.
+The species has a wide range, with estimates of 1 and 10 million km2, considering the frequency of the occurrence.
 The global population is estimated to be up to 500,000.

 This large and common bird has not been reported as a threat of extinction or a major decline in the population.

-Black swans were first seen by a Europeans in 1697 when Willem de Vlamingh’s expedition explored the Swan River in Western Australia.
+Black swans were first seen by Europeans in 1697 when Willem de Vlamingh’s expedition explored the Swan River in Western Australia.

 Diet